 When the ECS is functioning properly, then the body is at an optimal state of health and balance.
 Researchers refer to this state as homeostasis.
 However, if there is systemic dysfunction in the ECS, then a number of adverse conditions may manifest themselves.
 Researchers hypothesize that this dysfunction, formally known as Clinical Endocannabinoid Deficiency, may be at the root of a variety of diseases.

-How CBD Might Help With Triaditis in Cats
+Can CBD Help With Triaditis in Cats?

+Nonetheless, let’s learn some more about the ECS in cats.
 It is useful to break the ECS down to its three main components:

 - Cannabinoid receptors – these reside on the surface of cells throughout the mammalian body.